Live Weather Telemetry Readings

 Crop Irrigation Links

-Growth Stage Charts Proper staging of your crop is important when estimating crop water use.
-For example, 4 leaf corn will use much less water than tasseling corn.
-Crop coefficients (Kc) for nine Nebraska crops (corn, soybeans, wheat, grain sorghum, sunflowers, sugar beets, potatoes, dry beans) based on the stage of growth along with descriptions and pictures can be downloaded from this site to help you stage your crop.
+Growth Stage Proper staging of your crop is important when estimating crop water use.
+For example, four-leaf corn will use much less water than tasseling corn.
+To stage your crop, use this Stage of Growth Chart with descriptions and pictures.
+It includes the crop coefficients (Kc) for nine Nebraska crops: corn, soybeans, wheat, grain sorghum, sunflowers, sugar beets, potatoes and dry beans.

 UNL Taps Sponsorship The Central Platte NRD is a sponsor of UNL’s Testing Ag Performance Solutions (TAPS) program.
 TAP’s teams work together to find solutions through innovation, entrepreneurialism, technology, improved techniques and cutting-edge methodologies for farms to maintain profitability, sustainability, and productivity.